DemetriosParaschos/obsidian-unlinked-mentions/README.md

 # README.md
 # Obsidian Unlinked Mentions Report

-This Python package scans your Obsidian vault for unlinked mentions of note titles and aliases.
-It produces a contextual report that helps improve internal linking in your notes.
+This Python package scans your [Obsidian](https://github.com/obsidianmd) vault for unlinked mentions of note titles and aliases.
+It generates a contextual report to help you improve internal linking across your notes.

 ---